 Some sharks have teeth designs that are more blade like as in the above white shark or the tiger.
 These teeth are perfect for slicing and are capable of severing large pieces of flesh and bone from a prey animal.
 Although the sharpness of the serrated teeth is often enough to completely remove chunks of flesh, these sharks also employ another strategy for tearing away food.
 Once the jaw is closed onto the desired area, the shark thrashes its head from side to side.
 The resistance of the water and the force of the shark's head swinging, aid to saw through the remaining flesh allowing the shark to remove enormous crescents out of large prey animals.
 One of the times that this behavior becomes most evident is when viewing sharks feeding on a whale carcass.
 The sharks can be seen thrashing their bodies from side to side wildly at the surface while their jaws are latched onto the whale's body.

 All sharks are carnivores but not all hunt large prey.
 Ironically, the largest of the sharks and rays are plankton feeders.
 This includes the Whale shark, Basking shark, Megamouth shark, Manta ray, and Mobula rays.
 Each species has a different method for collecting plankton but the resultant supply is the same.
 Some of these species also occasionally supplement their planktonic diet with small fishes.
 Plankton filtering sharks do not require teeth to collect their food.
 Basking shark for example, possess a line of thick brushlike strands that cover the gill openings and keep any food from escaping (not unlike the baleen in some whales).
 These 'gill rakers' which get battered throughout the summer feeding season are shed during the winter months only to be regrown before the plankton blooms again in the spring.
 Interestingly, these plankton feeders possess rows of tiny residual teeth that at first sight appear useless.
-It has now been suggested that these tiny teeth are used to help the male gain purchase on the female during copulation.
+It has now been suggested that these tiny teeth are used to help the male gain purchase on the female during mating.
 It must be quite a sight to see two basking or whale sharks joined in such a way.

 At the other end of the spectrum one of the smallest 'biters' in the shark world is the ectoparasitic Cookiecutter shark.
 This little monster which matures at a little over 30cm, is responsible for the round hollows of flesh that are sometimes missing from large bony fishes and cetaceans.
 There are actually at least 3 members of the Dalatiidae (kitefin sharks) family that feed this way, the largest being the Kitefin shark itself (Dalatias licha) which reaches almost 2 meters in length.
 Most sharks have more pointed teeth in their lower jaws for grasping and sharper sawing teeth in the upper but this is reversed in the Cookiecutters.
 It is assumed that the Cookiecutter first bites down with the top jaw to gain a secure purchase.
 Then it slices upwards with the lower more knife like teeth while simultaneously twisting its body around.
 This maneuver cores out a neat plug of flesh rather like the indent left when scooping out a spoonful of ice cream.

-REVOLVER DENTITION
+REVOLVING DENTITION

 Most carnivorous, terrestrial mammals are able to seize a prey animal with their canine teeth and then hold it below their paws while they rip off pieces of flesh.
 Sharks do not have the luxury of appendages to hold down their prey so they need to keep their teeth sharp enough to 'saw' cleanly through their lunch.
-They do this by replacing their entire set of teeth continuously through their lifetimes.
+They do this by replacing their entire set of teeth continuously throughout their lifetimes.
 There are pockets in the jaws just behind each tooth where new teeth 'bud' and as they grow, they move forward to replace the worn or missing teeth that fall outwards or are ripped away during feeding or mating.
 It has been estimated that many sharks can produce 20,000 (or more) teeth during their lives.
 It is this loss of teeth which often leaves clues to the culprit in shark attacks.
 Shark teeth are quite different from species to species so if a tooth is left at the scene of a bite, then the shark can be easily identified

 HOME LINKS TAXONOMY UNDER THREAT BOOKS CONTACT.